-4.2 Comparing clinical management of febrile illnesses with WHO/UNICEF IMCI guidelines of the treatment of febrile illness was 68.4% while the rest (31.6) was ranked inappropriate in accordance with the chart.
+4.2 Comparing clinical management of febrile illnesses with WHO/UNICEF IMCI guidelines

 The study further explored the management outcomes of febrile illnesses seen in the district by using a fever management best practice evaluation algorithm (Appendix 3).
 The management process for febrile illnesses was extracted from folders of patients who were seen from 1st January 2019 to 30th June 2019 and compared to this standard chart.